Ruth Gilbert (poet): Themes and critical recognition

-From 1941 to 1966, Ruth Gilbert's reputation was prestigious.
+From 1941 to 1966, Ruth Gilbert had an established literary reputation.
 After 1966 her opportunities to publish in established outlets shrank.
 Her efforts to find commercial publishers for collections to be called The Lovely Acres, The Tenth Muse and Selected and Collected Poems were unsuccessful, and from 1984 she relied on small publishers.

-Up to 1966, reviews of her poetry were probably more numerous in the provincial presses of New Zealand and Britain than have so far come to light.
-But since 1966 balanced, appreciative and authoritative reviews and interviews have appeared by James Bertram, Heather McPherson, Lauris Edmond, Derek Bolt, Deirdre Mackay and others.
+Prior to 1966, reviews of her poetry may have been more numerous in the provincial presses of New Zealand and Britain than have so far come to light.
+But since 1966 reviews and interviews have appeared by James Bertram, Heather McPherson, Lauris Edmond, Derek Bolt, Deirdre Mackay and others.

 Ruth Gilbert always shows as a traditionalist poet who moves freely and comfortably within formalism, notably lyrical and melodious, usually dramatic and narrative, rarely explicitly confessional.

 In her brief autobiographical comments, Ruth Gilbert makes it clear that from earliest childhood she was aware of religion and nature, and religious material and the natural world are a staple throughout her poetry, so overwhelmingly that people may read and see her as a devout Christian.
 But she herself says a very early poem of hers parodies a Christian hymn in commenting on the natural world.
 All her use of religious material moves in the same direction, even for some readers to the point of comic parody.
 A comic poem called "Aged Eighty Four", published in 1944, was inspired by the experience of nursing her mother while she was dying of cancer.
 It is consistent with her refusal to express grief as a reaction to the natural world.
 She knows the reality of human life as thoroughly as anybody, but she holds and expresses confidently that the natural world is a positive good.

 In her 1970 study of contemporary poets, Professor Joan Stevens places Ruth Gilbert in the Georgian tradition.

 Ruth Gilbert's talent is for the straightforward evocation of brief moments of emotion, particularly those of the child or the woman, within the tradition of the romantic lyric.
 For her, the poetry seems to lie more in the words themselves than in the experiences; she is willing to take over poetic resonances established by others, rebuilding then for her own purposes:

 How steeped in beauty these old names are;